tposney/midi-qol/README.md

 If you want to use saving throws to control the application of dynamic effects or calling macros etc, but to not affect the damage applied, think of a weapon that does damage and requires a saving throw or be poisoned.
 To support those set **Check Spell Text** to true.
 The behaviour becomes.
   * A saving throw has no effect on damage caused **unless** the item has the exact text "half as much damage" (used in the SRD) or "half damage" in the spell description.

+### Hits ###
+You can enable auto checking of hits.
+Funbles automatically miss and criticals automatically hit.
+As GM you can mouse over the name of the hit target to highlight the token and click to select it.
+This is useful if you are not auto applying damage, since you can do all the damage application from the chat log, by clicking on the targets name, the clicking on the appropriate damage button.

 ### Damage ###
 * **Auto apply damge**
   * Yes, means that damage is auto applied to targeted tokens (**or self if self target is specified**) who were hit or did not save, or who waved and take half damage.